If you’re serious about fitness, travelling can be a real downer.

-A portable pull-up bar is one of the only things we take with us everywhere we travel.
+A portable pull-up bar is one of the only things I take with me everywhere I travel.

-Because of the fact they double up as equipment for other workouts too and are so cheap, it will be one of the best investments you ever make – especially as you can use it at home too.
+Because of the fact they double up as equipment for other workouts too (such as push-ups) and they are so cheap, it will be one of the best investments you ever make — especially as you can use it at home too.

 Guess what, you don’t have to be able to do pull-ups to get a back workout while on the move.